badsyntax/github-action-aws-static-stack--old/README.md

 - `*.example`
 - `*.preview.example.com`

-Once the certificate is created, copy the Certificate ARN and use it configure the action:
+Once the certificate is created, copy the Certificate ARN and use it to configure the action:

 ```yaml
 steps: